your-favorite-pm/lazy-absence/readme.txt

 - rework the script to take the apiKey and ID from github secrets (I'm not saying you should hardcode your credentials to the mjs file, but you could)
 - create an alias in your .zshrc file, e.g. "alias start-remote='cd ~/yourdirectory && node yourscriptsname.mjs'
 - run terminal and run 'start-remote'

+Lazy double click via apple script (if you have set up the alias in previous step otherwise your regular cmd):
+- run automator app
+- add a new file with content: tell application "Terminal" activate do script "start-terminal" end tell
+- save your file and drag it to your desktop